-Conductivity, Thermal: The time rate of steady state heat flow through a unit area of homogeneous material induced by a unit temperature gradient perpendicular to that unit area.
+Conductivity, Thermal: The time rate of steady-state heat flow through a unit area of a homogeneous material induced by a unit temperature gradient perpendicular to that unit area.

 k = Btu·in/hr·ft2·°F (l = W/mS°C)

-Crawlspace Vents: An opening to allow the passage of air through the unfinished area under a first floor.
-Ideally there should be at least two vents per crawlspace.
+Crawlspace Vents: An opening to allow the passage of air through the unfinished area under the first floor.
+Ideally, there should be at least two vents per crawlspace.